Septic Services in Sugar Land, TX

 Septic Pumping

 Most Sugar Land households should pump every 3-5 years, though families of four or more should plan for every 2-3 years.
 The Beaumont Formation clay underlying this area drains very slowly, which puts extra stress on drain fields.
-The EPA estimates that 10-20% of septic systems experience some form of failure each year, and staying on schedule is the simplest way to avoid joining that statistic.
+Staying on schedule prevents the kind of failures that run into thousands of dollars.
 A standard pump-out on a 1,000-gallon tank runs $275-$330 in the Sugar Land area.

 Septic Repair